go.to//

 On 26 October 1984 the double album "Chess" was released worldwide.
 "Chess" entered the Swedish chart on 9 November 1984 and stayed there for 24 weeks peaking at #1.
 The album re-entered the Swedish chart on 28 May 1986 after the premiere of the musical in London and stayed there for additional 6 weeks reaching #27.

-Sweden |
+Sweden

-The album entered the British chart on 10 November 1984 and stayed on it for 16 weeks reaching #10.
 In West Germany the album saw its chart entrance on 3 December 1984.
 It stayed on the German album chart for 27 weeks peaking at #6.

-W.
+W. Germany

 Promo photos

-The CD release
+The CD releases

 "Chess in concert" - the tour